Adventuron is a HTML5-based IDE for creating text adventure games.

-Adventuron requires no installation and it executes via the web without any fuss.
+Adventuron requires no installation and runs in-browser.

 Text adventure games are video games in which the primary interaction occurs via text entered by and delivered to the player.

 Although Adventuron is a text adventure engine, many text adventures in the 80s and early 80s features colourful graphics to accompany gameplay as well as colourful stylized text in order to add a unique aesthetic.